-Cement is mainly used in the construction industry to build new buildings.
-Therefore, the cement-related CO_2 emissions are closely associated with the new investment in the construction industry.
-In order to better analyze the CO_2 emissions, we split the total cement-related emissions into seven parts according to the cement demands of different domestic new building types and export.
+Cement is mainly used in the construction industry to build new-buildings.
+Therefore, the cement-related CO2 emissions are closely associated with the new investment in the construction industry.
+In order to better analyze the CO2 emissions, we split the total cement-related emissions into seven parts according to the cement demands of different domestic new-building types and export.

-We first exclude the export-related emissions from the total amount.
-The export-related emissions are calculated based on the cement clinker export amount, which is collected from the CCA (2005-2014).
-The remaining CO_2 emissions are associated with domestic new building's construction, which can be categorized into six types: residential, manufacturing, infrastructural, commercial, science-education-culture-health, and other buildings.
-We collect each new building types' construction outputs from CCA (2005-2014) and calculate the proportion of each type, respectively.
-We then divide the domestic emissions into six parts according to the proportion of each new building type.
+We firstly exclude the export-related emissions from the total amount.
+The export-related emissions are calculated based on the cement clinker export amount, which is collected from the $\underline{CCA}$ (2005-2014).
+The remaining $CO_2$ emissions are associated with domestic new-building's construction, which can be categorized into six types: residential, manufacturing, infrastructural, commercial, science-education-culture-health, and other buildings.
+We collect each new-building types' construction outputs from $\underline{CCA}$ (2005-2014) and calculate the respectively proportion of each type.
+We then divide the domestic emissions into six parts according to the proportion of each new-building type.

-2.3 | Index decomposition analysis
+2.3 Index decomposition analysis (IDA)

-Understanding the drivers leading to the cement-related CO_2 emission peak has practical importance for further emission reduction policymaking.
-Techniques available for conducting such analyses include structural decomposition analysis (SDA; Rose & Casler, 1996) and IDA (Ang, 2004; Liu, Geng, Lindner, Zhao, et al., 2012), both of which have been extensively applied to quantify the socioeconomic driving factors of dependent variations, such as energy consumption or CO_2 emissions (Baležentis, Baležentis, & Streimikiene, 2011; Dhakal, 2009; Guan et al., 2018; Mi et al., 2017).
-SDAs enable us to capture both direct and indirect effects along the entire supply chain on the basis of input-output tables (Meng et al., 2018).
-This study focuses on the emissions from 1996 to 2016 and uses IDA because of two reasons.
-First, all the cement-related CO_2 emissions are from the sector of nonmetallic products, only a small part of sectors in China's economy is involved in the supply chain.
-Second, the time series input-output tables in China are not available.
-Thus, we use IDA to decompose the cement-related CO_2 emissions.
+Understanding the drivers leading to the cement-related CO2 emission peak has practical importance for further emission reduction policymaking.
+Techniques available for conducting such analyses include structural decomposition analysis (SDA) (Rose and S. Casler 1996) and index decomposition analysis (IDA) (Ang 2004; Liu et al. 2012b), both of which have been extensively applied to quantify the socioeconomic driving factors of a dependent variations, such as energy consumption or CO2 emissions (Dhakal 2009; Mi et al. 2017; Baležentis et al. 2011; Guan et al. 2018).
+SDAs enable us to capture both direct and indirect effects along the entire supply chain on the basis of input-output tables (Meng et al. 2018).
+This study focuses on the emissions from 1996-2016 and uses IDA because of two reasons.
+First, all the cement-related CO2 emissions are from the sector of non-metallic products, only a small part of sectors in China's economy is involved in the supply chain.
+Second, the time-series input-output tables in China are not available.
+Thus, we use IDA to decompose the cement-related CO2 emissions.

 A variety of methods for IDA have been developed, most of which are versions of the Laspeyres index or Divisia index methods.
-Ang (2004) proposed an LMDI method based on the Divisia index.
+Ang (2004) proposed a log mean Divisia index (LMDI) method based on the Divisia index.
 The LMDI method is the most preferred method, as it passes a number of basic tests for a good index number.
 The decomposition is perfect, which means that there is no residual term that other methods might produce.
-The LMDI method can also deal with zero values better than other methods (Ang & Liu, 2007a, 2007b).
-The LMDI method has the advantages of "path independence, consistency in aggregation and easily interpreted results" (Liu, Geng, Lindner, & Guan, 2012; Meng et al., 2016).
-By using the LMDI method, previous studies have explored the drivers of regional emission growth (Chong, Guan, & Guthrie, 2012; Guan et al., 2018; Liu, 2016a; Liu, Fan, Wu, & Wei, 2007; Wang et al., 2014; Zhang, Li, Zhou, Zhang, & Gao, 2016).
+The LMDI method can also deal with zero values better than other methods (Ang and Liu 2007a; Ang and Liu 2007b).
+The LMDI method has the advantages of "path independence, consistency in aggregation and easily interpreted results" (Liu et al. 2012a; Meng et al. 2016).
+By using the LMDI method, previous studies have explored the drivers of regional emission growth (Guan et al. 2018; Liu 2016a; Zhang et al. 2016; Chong et al. 2012; Wang et al. 2014; Liu et al. 2007).
 This study, therefore, employs LMID to quantify the drivers of CO2 emissions' changes in China's cement industry.
 Detailed methods are presented in the Supporting Information.

-Four driving factors are defined in Equation (5) to explain the total changes in the cement-related CO_2 emissions: the construction industry's structure, emission intensity, efficiency, and fixed capital formation.
-The changes in each factor help quantify the change in CO_2 emissions from the cement's different usages, environmental effects, technological advancement, and economic growth aspects.
+Four driving factors are defined in Equation 5 to explain the total changes in the cement-related CO2 emissions: the construction industry's structure, emission intensity, efficiency, and fixed capital formation.
+The changes in each factor help quantify the change in CO2 emissions from the cement's different usages, environmental effects, technological advancement, and economic growth aspects.